linkbcms/cms/README.md

 ## Contributing

-Please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.